About Camden's Trees

 Having challenging urban conditions, an uncertain future with climage change and new pest and diseases arriving in the UK, means a diverse tree stock is vital to making a healthy, resilient urban forest.
 We aim to increase the diversity of Camden's tree stock by planting trees from various species and genera, but also planting natives where appropriate.
 The Council follows the principle of 'right tree, right place.'

 The graph below shows the spread of tree maturity.
 While we have a good stock of mature trees, we also have many young trees ready to take their place.
 Where possible, we plant trees which will have a long life span, will reach maturity and provide maximum benefits to the community and environment.

-This is the over all condition of Council owned trees in the borough.
-Trees listed as dead are likely to be in the process of removal.
-In some limited cases dead trees have been left as standing deadwood for habitat.
+This graph shows the overall physiological condition of Council owned trees in the borough.
+Trees listed as dead are likely to be in the process of removal or, where appropriate, left as standing deadwood for habitat.

 The Council has accurate tree removal and planting data dating back to 2009-10.
 We aim to plant a minimum of 400 trees annually.
 Note: The total trees removed also includes small, self-sown trees from street property sites.

 As part of our tree planting strategy, we are now collecting figures from other organisations (e.g. City of London, Royal Parks) which are planting trees in Camden.